microsoft/ai-sentry/README.md

 - [Summary Logging Schema](/content/documentation/SummaryLog-schema.md)

+## Looking for dotnet based solution?

+Thankfully our colleauge Graeme Foster has published a dotnet version with similar feature sets.
+Please go and check it out: https://github.com/microsoft/aicentral

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a